reybash/answer_topics_bot/README.md

    What methods and tools do you use for this?
 2 min
 2. ...
 1 min 30 sec

-Add "emails" directory with emails.txt where mailы will be stored for distribution.
+Add "emails" directory with emails.txt where mails will be stored for distribution.
 For add admnins to send questions enter command: /admin